 - Refrain from blaming or shaming yourself & others

 - Take note of who is speaking and who is not.
 If you have spoken, consider “moving back” and vice versa.

 - Use speech that honors different perspectives.

-Aware of the violence in the world and the power of nonviolent resistance, I stand in the presence of my ancestors and land ancestors, the earth, and future generations and commit to refrain from causing harm.
-I cultivate the compassion that seeks to protect each living being.
+1. Honoring Life: Aware of the violence in the world and the power of nonviolent resistance, I stand in the presence of ancestors, the earth, and future generations and commit to refrain from causing harm.
+I cultivate compassion for each living being.

-Aware of falsehood and deception in the world, and the power of living and speaking the truth, I stand in the presence of my ancestors and land ancestors, the earth, and future generations and commit to refrain from false and divisive speech and harmful gossip.
-I cultivate the ability to listen, and to practice clarity and integrity in all that I communicate – by my words and actions.
+4. Honoring Honesty: Aware of falsehood and deception in the world, and the power of living and speaking the truth, I stand in the presence of ancestors, the earth, and future generations and commit to refrain from false and divisive speech and harmful gossip.
+I cultivate the ability to listen and to practice clarity and integrity in my communications – through my words and actions.

-Aware of the desecration of the world and my responsibility for life as it manifests through me, I stand in the presence of my ancestors and land ancestors, the earth, and future generations and commit to refrain from misuse of all forms of intoxicants and addictive behaviors that cause heedlessness or loss of awareness.
+5. Honoring Mindfulness: Aware of the many ways we are drawn away from mindful awareness and my responsibility to remain clear and awake, I stand inthe presence of ancestors, the earth, and future generations and commit to refrain from misuse of all forms of intoxicants and from addictive behaviors that cause harm or loss of awareness.
 I cultivate right action and honor the health and well-being of my body, heart, mind, communities, and the planet.

 Aware of the suffering caused by unmindful consumption, I commit to cultivating good health, both physical and mental, for myself, my family, and my society.
 I also commit to supporting teachers, leaders, facilitators, and community members who suffer from addictive behaviors that may harm the community.